JEFRIN-55/Module-18/Dijkstra's Single Source Shortest Path Algorithm.md

 		for node in range(self.V):
 			print(node, "           ", dist[node])

-	# A utility function to find the vertex with
-	# minimum distance value, from the set of vertices
-	# not yet included in shortest path tree
 	def minDistance(self, dist, sptSet):

-		# Initialize minimum distance for next node
 		min = sys.maxsize

-		# Search not nearest vertex not in the
-		# shortest path tree
 		for u in range(self.V):
 			if dist[u] < min and sptSet[u] == False:
 				min = dist[u]